MicrosoftDocs/microsoft-style-guide/styleguide/ui-text-content-design.md

 We
 need storytellers at the heart of product development.
-The UI is the most tactile, immediate, and visible way people interact with us—and our most powerful tool for delivering great customer experiences.
+The UI is the most tactile, immediate, and visible way people interact with us???and our most powerful tool for delivering great customer experiences.
 Ultimately, those great experiences are based on understanding our customers and tailoring experiences to their needs.

 When you're writing and designing the user experience, follow these guidelines.

-#### Be simple, straightforward, and human
+## Be simple, straightforward, and human

 In
-products, we don’t need more content—we need content that does more.
-Content that’s simple, straightforward, and human.
+products, we don???t need more content???we need content that does more.
+Content that???s simple, straightforward, and human.

 Use these tips for writing in tight spaces.